 Population Health Workgroup

-Health Workgroup (PHW) is a collaboration of primary care physicians, private
+Health Workgroup (PHW) was a collaboration of primary care physicians, private

-Get Healthy Idaho have obvious overlap.
+Get Healthy Idaho had obvious overlap.
 Access to Care was the number one

 priority of the assessment and is foundational to the SHIP.
 Therefore, as